 Offer training for managers

-When managers are trained to recognize the signs of mental health challenges, they’re better equipped to offer direct support or point employees toward resources that can help.
+When managers are trained to recognize the signs of mental health challenges, they're better equipped to offer direct support or point employees toward resources that can help.
+This is critical, as one study found that managers impact workers' mental health even more than doctors or therapists do.
 If leadership is actively engaged, it creates a more understanding environment on all levels.

 Practical tips for promoting mental health in the workplace